 2.2 Directions

-- Preparation of Ingredients: Begin by washing the tomatoes and jalapeños.
-Dice the tomatoes and red onion into small pieces.
-If using fresh jalapeños, remove the seeds for a milder salsa, or leave them in for a spicier kick.
-Chop the cilantro finely and, if desired, mince the garlic.
+- Prep the ingredients: Wash the tomatoes and jalapeños.
+Dice the tomatoes and onion into small bits.
+If you want it less spicy take out the seeds from the jalapeños, leave them in for more kick.
+Chop the cilantro and mince the garlic if you’re using it.

-- Taste and Adjust: Once mixed, taste the salsa and adjust the seasoning as needed.
-Feel free to add more lime juice for acidity, salt for flavor, or jalapeños for additional heat.
+- Taste and fix: Try some salsa and see if it needs more lime for tang, salt for flavour, or jalapeños for heat.

 2.3 Tips for Making the Best Pioneer Woman Salsa